Spare-Network/pool-reference/SPECIFICATION.md

 the owner key.

 #### payload.payout_instructions
 These are the instructions for how the farmer wants to get paid.
-By default this will be an XCH address, but it can be set to any string with a size of less than 1024 characters, so it can represent another blockchain or payment system identifier.
+By default this will be an SPARE address, but it can be set to any string with a size of less than 1024 characters, so it can represent another blockchain or payment system identifier.